-Author’s Note: I hope you learned something interesting today and gained a little appreciation for this tried and tested chemistry demonstration – it would make my day if you did!
-If you have any further questions don’t hesitate to drop me an email at firstname.lastname@example.org
+Author’s Note: I hope you learned something interesting today and gained a little appreciation for this tried and tested chemistry demonstration, it would make my day if you did!
+If you have any further questions don’t hesitate to drop us an email here!

 - Robert Tattersall (2009).
 “Diabetes: The Biography”.
 Oxford: Oxford University Press, p.19.